“What harms insects also harms people” are wise words spoken by the German Environment Minister Svenja Schulze.

 This raises a key question: if cells really use glyphosate like glycine, could it substitute for our glycine?

-Glycine is used as 33% of our collagen, it’s key for detoxification, it’s a neurotransmitter, it makes bile and heme.
-I could go on (and on) but this stuff is only for the members on the Core Concept in Chiropractic Nutrition course.
+Glycine is used as 33% of our collagen, it’s key for detoxification, it’s a neurotransmitter, it makes bile and heme, DNA and glutathione.

 So what’s the alternative for us keen gardeners?